ahmedkaludi/easy-table-of-contents/README.txt

 Bug reports for Easy Table of Contents are [welcomed on GitHub](https://github.com/ahmedkaludi/Easy-Table-of-Contents).
 Please note GitHub is not a support forum, and issues that aren't properly qualified as bugs will be closed.

+### [JOIN CHAT GROUP COMMUNITY](https://t.me/+XADGN24lHNk0YjE1/)**: Purpose of this group is to get proper suggestions and feedback from plugin users and the community so that we can make the plugin even better.

 ### Live Examples

 * [cMap Template Docs](http://connections-pro.com/documentation/cmap/)